orichaud/dynamodb/README.md

 # Build the sample application
 We assume:
-* `go` is install on your computer.
+* `go` is installed on your computer.
+With MacOS, the best is to use [Brew](https://brew.sh/) and then run `brew install go`.
+* `VirtualBox` is installed on your computer.
+With MacOS, the best is to use [Brew](https://brew.sh/) and then run ` brew cask install virtualbox`.
 * `docker` is installed and we can push to it.
+With MacOS, the best is to use [Brew](https://brew.sh/) and then run `brew install docker`.
+Once docker is installed, create a docker VM with `docker-machine create <name of your VM>`.
+* `python3` is installed.
+With MacOS, the best is to use [Brew](https://brew.sh/) and then run `brew install docker`.
+Once docker is installed, create a docker VM with `brew install python3`
+* `RobotFramework` is installed with `pip`: `pip3 install robotframework`.

+Before compiling:
+* change the variable `DOCKER_VM` in the `Makefile` and set it with the name of your docker machine VM.
+* run your docker VM with `docker-machine start <name of your docker VM>

 To build the sample service:
 ``` sh
 make
 ```
 Note: the `Makefile` calls the `docker-machine` utility for MacOS.
 If you are running on a different environment, please update accordingly.

 # Run and test
 You can run the docker image that has been built in the previous section.